ShearerAWS/shearerAWS.github.io/README.md

 Hello!

-My personal site is current underdevelopment, but you can reach me at alex@sheareraws.com
+My personal site is currently underdevelopment, but you can reach me at alex@sheareraws.com